webiny/docs.webiny.com/docs/developer-tutorials/cms-element-creating-render-plugin.md

 ---
 id: cms-element-creating-render-plugin
-title: CMS Element - Creating render plugin
+title: CMS Element - Render plugin
-sidebar_label: Creating render plugin
+sidebar_label: Render plugin
 ---

 > If you are not already familiar with how plugins work, we recommend